DylanThomasShine/acoustra_manager/README.md

 - People can create a new account on the web application.
 - People can login with their existing accounts.
 - People can easily log out.
-- If a person creates a new account, logs in or logs out, a flashed message will appear with the action the person has done.
+- If a person creates a new account, logs in or logs out, a flashed message will appear with the action that person has taken.

 <span id="features-future"></span>

 ### 2.2 Features left to implement in the future
 - A proper method to respond to a member.
-- Adding a favorite section.
-Users can favorite a Blog or Task and see them on their favorite page.
+- Adding a favourite section.
+Users can favourite a Blog or Task and see them on their favourite page.
 - Users could have the ability to upload pictures to their profile
 - Add form validation on the backend.
 - The user can delete their profile.